 1. Face the truth.

-So look at yourself in the mirror, admit to your actions (even if they were childish) and declare that you’ll learn from this experience!
+So look at yourself in the mirror, admit to your actions (even if they were childish), and declare that you’ll learn from this experience!
 Once you’ve done that, it’s time to find the root of the issue.

 2. Identify the cause.

 If your reasons lie deeper, then seek out a friend or family member that you can talk to.
 Explain to them the “why” behind your spending habits.
 If you don’t feel comfortable reaching out to others about the reasons behind your spending, then invest in a spiral notebook to start journaling.
-No matter how, you must determine the cause of your habits before you can fix them.
+It’s important to determine the cause of your habits before you can fix them.

-3. Make a plan.
+3. Create a Plan.

 You wouldn’t try to lose weight without developing a meal plan and exercise schedule.
 Likewise, you shouldn’t just claim that you’ll “be better with money” without a set plan!
 If you are spending money that you don’t have or that you didn’t plan for, then it’s time to set some tools and practices in place to help combat your old habits!

-- How to write a budget.
+- How to create a realistic budget.

 - Items that are most likely missing from your budget.

 - What you can cut from your budget.